How to Grow Onion Microgreens and Leeks Too!

 The next part of Step 5 is called the Blackout Period.

 Place the planting tray inside the watering tray.
-A watering tray is one that doesn't have holes and will hold water.
-Use a similar size tray, like in the Home Microgreen Kit, or you can use a larger container.
+A watering tray does not have holes and will hold water.
+Use a similar-size tray, like in the Home Microgreen Kit, or use a larger container.

 Place the tray lid on the seeds upside down, yes, upside down, so the cover presses the seeds onto the soil surface.
-The place a weight on top of the lid.
+Place a weight on top of the lid.

-If you're planting more than one tray of microgreens, you can stack up two or three and place the weight on the upper tray.
-Put trays that contain larger seeds on the bottom if there's a difference in seed size.
+If you’re planting more than one tray of microgreens, you can stack up two or three and place the weight on the upper tray.
+Put trays with larger seeds on the bottom if there’s a difference in seed size.

-Then use a tea towel and cover the tray to keep light off the seeds.
+Then use a tea towel and cover the tray to keep the light off the seeds.

-Most microgreens can be left on the soil surface, but they need to be covered to keep them in the dark while they germinate (we're testing this now to be sure).
+Most microgreens can be left on the soil surface, but they must be covered to keep them in the dark while they germinate (we’re testing this now to be sure).

 Step 6

-Don't do anything for 3-days.
+Don’t do anything for three days.
 Just let the seeds germinate and grow.
 The cover will retain enough moisture for the seeds to grow.
-It's best not to disturb them while they sprout, it will only break off small radicle roots or slow down the germinating process.
+It’s best not to disturb them while they sprout; it will only break off small radicle roots or slow the germinating process.

 Wasn't that easy?
 Just do nothing.